jes490/DParser/README.md

 Jes490\DParser\DParserServiceProvider::class,
 ```

-And if you want to use Facade, add this to your aliases array in config/app.php:
+And if you want use Facade, add this to your aliases array in config/app.php:
 ```
 'DParser' => Jes490\DParser\Facade\DParser::class,
 ```